yashgoyl/COVID-19-Tracker/README.md

 ## This will provide the live cases of coronovirus in the city via notification on your desktop screen.

 _In this i have used **PLYER** for notification._
-_I have Scraped [Government Website](https://www.mohfw.gov.in/) to get the live data of COVID-19 pandemic using BeautifulSoup._
+_and scrapped [Government Website](https://www.mohfw.gov.in/) to get the live data of COVID-19 pandemic cases in each city using BeautifulSoup._